vishnukumarbp/System-Architect_Design/README.md

 A high level description about the _system structure_, _its components_ and _how those components interact with each other_ to meet the system _requirements_ and _constrainst_

 ##### _system structure:_
-High level structure of the end production with its components.
+High level structure of the end product with its components.
 No detail about technologies and programming languages

 ##### _requirements:_
 How the components together comes to do what system described to do